Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Approach

-After searching best matches for all sibling nodes of $s_p$, the process continues to tentatively match the parent node of $s_p$ with that of $s_m$.
+After matching all siblings, \toolba attempts to match the parent nodes of $s_p$ and $s_m$.
 If this match succeeds, \toolba repeats 1.3--1.17 in Algorithm~\ref{alg:context-match}, using the newly matched blocks as anchors for further match.
-The procedure continues until no more parent node in $P$ can be found or the parent match fails.
+The procedure continues until no further parent matches are possible.
 In the end, the algorithm outputs best matches of nodes, and their matching scores.

-If Phase II infers multiple patterns from edit examples, these patterns may be all applicable to the method-to-edit $M$.
-To find the best one, we defined two ways to score the overall context matching between each pattern and $M$, based on the output of Algorithm~\ref{alg:context-match}:
+If multiple patterns inferred from Phase II apply to method $M$, \toolba ranks them with two metrics derived from Algorithm~\ref{alg:context-match}:

 \begin{itemize} \item \textbf{Sum of Matching Scores ($\Sigma_m$):} Adding up the scores of all best matches. \item \textbf{Count of Exact Matches ($C_m$):} Counting the number of exact matches (i.e., matching score = 2). \end{itemize} We believe that the greater the contextual similarity between a candidate pattern $P_i$ and $M$, the easier it is to apply that pattern and the more likely the resulting version is correct.
 Thus, among all applicable patterns, we select the one with the highest $\Sigma_m$.
-If multiple candidates have a tie, we choose the one with the highest $C_m$, ensuring a closer semantic match between that pattern and $M$.
+Ties are broken using $C_m$ to favor closer semantic matches.

 In our motivating example, the method-to-edit (Table~\ref{tab:example}(c)) shares a highly similar context with the inferred pattern (Listing~\ref{lst:patch}): $\Sigma_m=9.94$ and $C_m=4$.
-All five edited statements in the pattern sequentially find best matches within the method: four statements match exactly, and the \codefont{if}-condition has a highly similar counterpart.
+All five edited statements in the pattern sequentially find best matches within the method: with four exact matches and a highly similar \codefont{if}-condition.

 \paragraph{Step 2 of Phase III: AST Rewriting.} To apply the selected pattern to $M$, \toolba manipulates the AST of $M$ based on context-matching results, and pretty-prints the updated AST to suggest a resolved version to developers.
 Although \toolba matches context using statement-level similarity calculation, it can manipulate ASTs at a finer granularity (e.g., updating a symbol).
 This is because the edit operations inferred from examples by GumTree are finer-grained; reapplying these operations in new context minimizes the modification and helps prevent unwanted changes.
 Furthermore, if the selected pattern only has partial context to match $M$, only the edit operations corresponding to the matched part get applied; the remaining ones corresponding to unmatched part are not applied.
 In this way, \toolba resolves conflicts with the best effort, to maximize its applicability and conflict-resolution capability.